Orthopedic Surgery in Dodgeville

 Our experienced orthopedic surgeon and team can answer your questions, evaluate and diagnose your condition and provide a range of treatment options.
 Joint replacement is an option offered by our exceptional shoulder, hip and knee specialists in Dodgeville.
 We offer minimally invasive procedures and state-of-the-art technology like Mako Robotic-Arm Assisted surgery and the VIP System for joint replacement.

 Several types of arthritis are the main cause of knee pain and mobility problems.
+You may be a candidate for surgical or non-surgical treatments, such as iovera.
 If your knee is always swollen, or if your knee pain keeps you from sleeping or from your normal activities and non-surgical treatments are no longer effective, it may be time for joint replacement.
 Talk to our orthopedic surgeon and knee specialists in Dodgeville.

 A worn-out hip joint can cause hip or groin pain while walking, exercising, sleeping or balancing on one leg.
 It can cause stiffness that makes it hard to get dressed.
 If these challenges affect your quality of life, you may be a candidate for hip joint replacement surgery.
 Talk to an orthopedic surgeon here at Upland Hills Health to learn the next best steps for pain relief.